 A Poetic Truth in A Pathetic Fallacy

-A Poetic Truth in a Pathetic Fallacy was made with the generous support and assistance from the Canada Council for the Arts, the Jerome Foundation, the Nirox Foundation, and the Irish Museum of Modern Art.
+A Poetic Truth in a Pathetic Fallacy was made with the generous support and assistance from the Canada Council for the Arts and the Jerome Foundation.
 Special thanks to the Black Mambas Anti-Poaching Unit, the National Museum of Ireland - Natural History and the Department of Prints & Drawings at the British Museum for providing access for filming.
+This work was made on artist residencies at the Nirox Foundation, the Irish Museum of Modern Art, the Lower Manhattan Cultural Council's Workspace program, and the NARS Foundation.